PLANNING YOUR TRIP: 4 DAYS IN CAPE TOWN ITINERARY

 If you’re in downtown Cape Town, you can follow a route that will take you through the most famous places in the historic centre:

-Although this neighbourhood is now famous for how nice it looks, the colours of the houses in Bo-Kaap have a much deeper meaning.
+Although this neighbourhood is now famous for how nice it looks and how easy it is to take pictures, the colours of the houses in Bo-Kaap have a much deeper meaning.
 They symbolise the struggle against slavery.
-Actually, the Bo-Kaap area started out as the “Malay Quarter” because it was built to house slaves brought over from Malaysia by the Dutch.
-Back then, the place looked very different, with all the buildings painted white and a ban on using warm colours.
-When slavery was abolished, people painted their houses in bright colours to symbolise their newfound freedom and the start of a new chapter.
+In fact, the Bo-Kaap neighbourhood started out as the “Malay Quarter”.
+The Dutch built this neighbourhood to house slaves deported mainly from Malaysia.
+At the time, the place looked very different: all the buildings were white and the use of warm colours typical of the area was forbidden.
+When slavery was abolished, all the houses were painted in bright colours.
+This was to symbolise the freedom won and the rebirth of the people.

-We wrapped up our tour of Cape Town’s historic centre with a stroll in the stunning Company’s Garden park, which is right next to another fascinating museum, the Iziko South African Museum.
+You can end your tour of the historic centre of Cape Town with a stroll in the gorgeous Company’s Garden park, which is right next to another cool museum, the Iziko South African Museum.

 🏫 BUY HERE the Cape Town City Centre and Bo-Kaap Walking Tour

-In the late afternoon and for dinner, we travel to the Constantia wine production area to visit the vineyards and have a great tasting of South African wines, before an excellent dinner with a view at the Beau Constantia restaurant.
+In the late afternoon and for dinner, we suggest you head to the Constantia wine area to visit the vineyards and try some South African wines (which have been really popular lately), before enjoying an excellent dinner overlooking the vineyards at the Beau Constantia restaurant.

 This wine-producing area is located not far from Cape Town and is perfect if you do not have much time to spare.
 Instead, if you have a few extra days, we recommend getting to the famous Stellenbosch, where you will find some of South Africa’s most famous wineries.